Saira Peter: Artistry

-According to The Express Tribune, Peter's career wish is "to translate Sufi poetry for Western music so they can understand Pakistani people and their desire for peace."
-Her music has been described as a fusion of Western and Pakistani classical music, and she regularly incorporates both traditional Pakistani songs and Western classical art songs into her concerts.
-Pakistan's mainstream media often credits Saira Peter with introducing Western operatic singing to Pakistan.
+According to The Express Tribune, Peter's career wish is "to translate Sufi poetry for Western music so they can understand Pakistani people and their desire for peace".
+In an interview with Arab News, she described her own music, culminating in the Sufi opera genre, as "merging the two worlds", of Western and Pakistani classical music.
+She regularly incorporates both traditional Pakistani songs and Western classical art songs into her concerts.
+Pakistan's mainstream media often credits Peter with introducing Western operatic singing to Pakistan.